Every woman is strong in some way.

 I feel fortunate to have been exposed to a different narrative growing up.
 I was led to believe I could do anything as long as I was willing to work hard to achieve it.
 I credit my parents and grandparents for this wise counsel and later a lengthy list of authors and female figures too numerous to mention here.
 Now I write historical fiction, my way of saying thanks to those women on whose shoulders my modern sisters and I stand.

-My debut novel Dreams All My Own is about Mary Wollstonecraft.
-It is in the querying stage.
-I also host a blog.
-Women from the Past: Where Fact Meets Fiction profiles women from history along with titles that tell their stories through women’s fiction.
+My debut novel, A Solitary Walker, is a biographical novel about Mary Wollstonecraft, the woman widely considered by historians to be the world's first feminist.
+The novel will be published in February 2025 by Black Rose Writing.
+I also host a blog which profiles women from history along with titles that tell their stories through women’s fiction.
 Who doesn’t love a good story with a strong female lead?

 The decision to focus on historical fiction was an easy one for me.
 An avid reader since childhood, I especially gravitated toward stories from the past.
 Reading combined with the joy creative writing brings me, I have found my happy place.

 Writing can be a lonely endeavor.
-Membership in the Women’s Fiction Writers Association, the Historical Novel Society, and the South Carolina Writers Association ensures I do not feel alone.
+Memberships in the Women’s Fiction Writers Association, the Historical Novel Society, the Atlanta Writer's Club, and the South Carolina Writers Association ensure I do not feel alone.
 I also take part in two skilled critique groups who’ve become more than a lifeline; they are my people.
 They get what this journey looks and feels like.
 We cheer each other on.

 My love for reading and writing perhaps can be attributed to my educational background.
 I have a bachelor’s degree in elementary education and had the extraordinary privilege of teaching young children to read and write (and other things, of course) for nearly a decade.
 There is something astonishing about watching a child learn how to navigate words.
 The process seems almost magical.
 I later earned a master’s degree and a doctorate in educational leadership and served for over twenty years in school leadership positions, including principal, curriculum director, assistant superintendent, and superintendent.